-The analysis for the LFS involves carrying out a comparison of the census characteristics of responding and all non-responding households, and also separately of non-contacted and refusing households.
-This includes some multivariate analysis to identify those variables which are independently associated with response.
-Almost 5,000 households were involved altogether, of which 15% were LFS non-respondents.
+The analysis for the LFS involved carrying out a comparison of the census characteristics of responding and non-responding households, and also separately of non-contacted and refusing households.
+Multivariate analysis was further carried out to identify those variables that are independently associated with response.
+In total, a sample of 10,437 addresses taken from April and June 2001 wave 1 LFS sample were included for matching to census records.